-Old news clippings that refer to a wildman, and more recent stories of an ape-like creature, at least imply that the region is a fertile ground for such tales.
+Sightings of a bigfoot alleged recently at Sutton Lake in central West Virginia may have a historic precedent.
+Some say that old news clippings that refer to a “wildman,” and more recent stories of an ape-like creature, at least imply that the region is a fertile ground for such tales.

-The county at the very center of West Virginia is coincidentally home of the legendary Flatwoods Monster, also known as the Braxton County Green Monster, the legend of which attracts many tourists to the region.
+At the very center of West Virginia, the area surrounding the lake is coincidentally home of the legendary Flatwoods Monster, also known as the Braxton County Green Monster, the legend of which attracts many tourists to the region.

 “We’ve heard of an uptick in reports near the lake,” says Smith, who attributes the county’s wealth of monstrous encounters in part to its dark skies and deep forests.